Paweu1412/Paweu1412/README.md

 Started coding a couple of years back, and it’s been a nonstop journey of learning and leveling up with every project.
 Got my hands dirty at devGaming.pl, diving deep into the fast-paced world of game development, where I worked on both backend and frontend to make gameplay smoother and more fun.
-Served as the lead developer at Redemption — a server that brought together hundreds of players, all united by the vision of reviving the true spirit of mmoRPGs.<br>
+Served as the lead developer at Redemption — a project that brought together hundreds of players, all united by the vision of reviving the true spirit of mmoRPGs.<br>